-The main addition to the Breeze collection is the hemp belt made with the macrame technique.
-The Knotted Miracle is the work of Anikó Mengyán, who makes more beautiful products and DIY macrame packages under the name @anifactory.
-Read his story and see his creations!
+The main accessory of the Breeze collection is the hemp belt made with the macrame technique.
+The knotted wonder is the work of Anikó Mengyán, who creates even more beautiful products and DIY macrame packages under the name @anifactory.
+Read his story and see his works!

-Tell us a little bit about your brand, how did you come up with the idea?
+Tell us a little about your brand, how did you come up with the idea?

-I went to art grammar school, where I am a textile and hand weaver.
-I loved it, we tried a lot of things in school besides weaving, like batik, sewing, mastering the technique of screen printing, and so on.
-It was a very inspiring medium.
-From my father's branch, my mother worked in the textile factory in Békéscsaba, so everything was full of materials, threads and yarns.
-This was what my sister and I loved because the babies had something to sew new clothes from.
-I loved all forms of creativity and tried a lot.
-My life then turned to photography and then marketing.
-Later, to revive my knowledge, I started going to a weaving school and it was around this time that I found macrame hunting as well.
-The yarns were at hand, and the technique didn't seem complicated after weaving.
+I went to art high school, where I am a textile artist and hand weaver.
+I loved it, we tried a lot of things at school in addition to weaving, for example we did batik, sewed, learned the screen printing technique, etc. It was a very inspiring environment.
+On my father's side, my mother worked in the textile factory in Békéscsaba, so everything was full of materials, threads, and yarns.
+My sister and I loved this because the babies had something to sew new clothes with.
+I loved all forms of creativity and tried many.
+My life then turned towards photography and then marketing.
+Later, to revive my knowledge, I started attending a weaving school and around this time I also discovered macrame weaving.
+The yarns were at hand, and the technique did not seem complicated after weaving.

 Macrame is a knotting technique.
-In the 13th century, Arabic weavers first used the technique and later in the 14th-15th centuries.
-It has been a widespread technique in Europe since the 16th century.
+Arab weavers first used the technique in the 13th century and later in the 14th and 15th centuries.
+It was also a widespread technique in Europe from the 19th century onwards.
 The popularity of macrame actually started in America in the 1960s and 70s.
-My earliest memory was a very thin yarn-knotted wall decoration for my mom.
-I remember always trying to braid the fringes at the bottom, with less success.
-Today, bags, bags, clothes, belts, wall decorations, flower holders, swings are made using the macrame technique and I could list them.
+My earliest memory was a wall decoration knotted from very thin yarn at my mother's.
+I remember that I always tried to weave in the fringes at the bottom, with more or less success.
+Today, bags, backpacks, clothes, belts, wall decorations, flower pots, swings and more are made using the macramé technique.

-I live in a family where those around me are very receptive to sustainability, the environment, the conscious or more conscious creation.
-So I involuntarily absorb this "feeling of life" and the knowledge about it.
-So even though I tried to pay attention to what kind of yarn I used from the beginning, I felt like I could find a better one than that, I wasn't happy with the recycled cotton yarn that was available in stores.
+I live in a family where the people around me are very receptive to sustainability, environmental protection, conscious or more conscious creation.
+In this way, I involuntarily absorb this "feeling of life" and the knowledge in this connection.
+So even though I tried to pay attention to the yarn I used from the beginning, I felt that something better could be found, I wasn't satisfied with the recycled cotton yarn that you can get in stores.

-I delved into the subject and read about hemp to be my way.
+I delved into the topic and read about hemp, so this could be my path.
 Hemp is one of our most sustainable crops for several reasons.
-One of the reasons is that its field of application is extremely wide.
-It is used from animal litter to the food, construction and automotive industries to pharmaceutical and textile manufacturing.
-In addition, "it grows incredibly fast, growing to four meters tall in three months.
-There are no weeds that can compete with it, so there is no need to use herbicides on hemp fields.
-It has few pests, so in many cases it doesn't need to be sprayed. for growth than for cotton and a quarter during processing." (source: https://fenntarthatodivat.hu/alapanyag/kender/)
+One of the reasons is that its field of use is extremely wide.
+It is used in everything from animal litter to the food, construction and automotive industries to pharmaceutical and textile production.
+Moreover, it "grows incredibly fast, a four-meter-tall plant emerges from its seed in three months.
+There is no other weed that can compete with it, so there is no need to use herbicides in the hemp fields.
+It has few pests, so in many cases it is not necessary to spray it.
+It needs half the amount of water growth than cotton, and a quarter as much during processing." (source: https://fenntarthatodivat.hu/alapanyoga/kender/)

-It was a special mission to get it from Hungary if it was hemp.
+It was a separate misso that if it was hemp, I should get it from Hungary.
 But it worked! :)

-In addition, I really liked the scent, the material and the texture.
+Besides these, I also really liked its smell, material and texture.

-Products, diy packages, courses… How do you see the future of your brand?
+Products, DIY packages, courses... what do you see as the future of your brand?

-The brand image has been slightly transformed under the virus The line I planned anyway has become more precise.
-I want to make everyone love the technique itself.
-I want the opportunity to be creative, to reach more people.
+The image of the brand changed a bit during the virus.
+More precisely, the line that I had planned got stronger.
+I would like to make everyone fall in love with technology itself.
+I would like the possibility of creation and creativity to reach more people.
 The macrame technique is not a complicated thing.
-The basic knots can also be used to make super things and the experience of success is guaranteed.
-Now that we had to be home a lot, I also heard from my immediate environment that they didn’t know what to do, that they were bored, that they had no hobby.
+You can also make great things from basic knots and the feeling of success is guaranteed.
+Now that we had to be at home a lot, I also heard from my immediate environment that they don't know what to do, that they are bored, that they have no hobbies.
 In response, I started making DIY boxes.
-I’m still in the beginning, I’ll want to come up with more products.
-The workshops will also reinforce this direction, but in any case paying attention to the current situation of the epidemic.
+I am still at the very beginning, I would like to come up with several types of products.
+The workshops will also strengthen this direction, but in any case paying attention to the current situation of the epidemic.

-The other line is that I want to combine weaving with macrame on different wall decorations.
+The other line is that I would like to combine weaving with macrame on various wall decorations.

-Now that's all it occurred to me if there's anything else feel free to write me and I'll wait for the pictures! :).
+That's all I can think of now, if there's anything else, feel free to write and I'll wait for the pictures! :).